-It is oh so tempting to want to charge your subtenant more rent than what you pay your landlord.
+In areas with ever-increasing rents, it may be oh so tempting to want to charge your subtenant more rent than what you pay your landlord.
 In general, you are permitted to charge whatever amount you like.
-However, there are local laws in rent controlled cities, such as in New York and San Francisco, that prohibit you from charging your subtenant more rent than what you pay your landlord under the lease agreement.
-You are not permitted to make a profit off the rental unit your landlord owns.
+There are, however, local laws in rent controlled cities, such as in New York and San Francisco, that prohibit a primary tenant from charging a subtenant more than a fair and proportional share of the rent under the Lease Agreement.
+In short, in areas with strong renter protections, you may not be permitted to make a profit off the rental unit as a primary tenant.
 Be sure to check your local laws on whether charging more is permissible in your city and state.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.